(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 Can you certify a translation for us?

 Yes, we can provide this service, and have done it countless times.
-It is very often required by individuals needing translations to submit to government agencies or financial institutions.
+It is very often required for documents to be translated for litigation, and by individuals needing translations to submit to government agencies or financial institutions.
 Read more

 We are a world-class provider of language solutions.
 Can you help us with the translation of the attached file?

-No. We do not work with translation agencies, brokers, or other resellers of language services, regardless of whether they attempt to position themselves as localization companies, "providers of sustainable and globally empowering language solutions," or any other silly demographic devised to disguise their true nature as translation brokers.
-Our clients are world-class manufacturers and other corprations and law firms and span four continents.
-Our client list does not include companies in the translation business.
+No. We do not work with translation agencies, brokers, or other resellers of language services, regardless of whether they attempt to position themselves as localization companies, "providers of sustainable and globally empowering language solutions," or any other silly name devised to disguise their true nature as translation brokers.
+Our clients are world-class manufacturers and other corporations and law firms and span four continents.
+Our client list does not include—and will never include—companies in the translation business.

 What type of AI translation engine do you use?